 Although the computation of quotients of congruences can be simplified, the definition of a congruence cannot be simplified.
-Observe that we need the full strength of the definition of a congruence in the proof of exactness of Pos, see Proposition 3.20.
-More in detail: congruences should be "transitive" and this is exactly what the object A_2 and the morphism $d_1^2: A_2 \longrightarrow A_1$ are responsible for.
+Observe that we need the full strength of the definition of a congruence in the proof of exactness of Pos, see Proposition 3.19.
+More in detail: congruences should be "transitive" and this is exactly what the object $A_2$ and the morphism $d_1^2: A_2 \longrightarrow A_1$ are responsible for.

-Definition 3.15.
-We say that a morphism is effective if it is a coinserter of some pair and that a congruence is effective if it is a kernel congruence.
+Definition 3.14.
+We say that a morphism is effective if it is a coinserter of some pair.